HeBing/mlr_GSoC2015/README.md

 * `transformCSVM()` a low-level utility function that reduces the CSVM optimization problem to a standard SVM problem (see formula (5) and (6) in [[ref]](http://jmlr.org/proceedings/papers/v31/gu13b.html))

 #### `CSVM_realdata.R`
-`CSVM_realdata.R` reproduces the results for the Synthetic Dataset (section 4.1), SVMGUIDE1, and IJCNN1.
-Note it may take a while (10+ minutes) to complete the IJCNN1 dataset example (49,990 train cases and 91,701 test cases); I am working on speeding it up using C/C++ as underlying core programs.
+`CSVM_realdata.R` reproduces the results for the Synthetic Dataset (section 4.1) and SVMGUIDE1.